Deck the halls with loads of great ideas to keep your internet in fine form this Christmas

 By Virgin TV Edit

-Having all the family under one roof again for this very special Christmas can mean more strain on the family broadband than usual.
+Having all the family under one roof for Christmas is always special.
+But with everyone bringing devices (sometimes in multiples), it can mean more strain on the family broadband than usual.
 Whether your kids are playing online games upstairs, your granny keeps uploading TikToks to her growing channel or you want to stream some other telly while the soaps are on, staying online has never been more important.

-To make sure you don’t miss a moment this Yuletide, check out our top tips for maintaining an unwavering broadband connection during the holidays.
+To make sure you don’t miss a moment this Yuletide, check out our top tips for maintaining an unwavering broadband connection while you’re at home during the holidays.

 Whether you’re going for a real tree this year or a pretend one, we bet there’s going to be twinkling lights all over it.
 But did you know that fairy lights can actually obscure your router’s wireless signals?
 Yep, if your router ends up stuffed behind the tree, you’ll likely see a reduction in your WiFi speeds, warns watchdog Ofcom.